-- i) Include a Speed Management Plan detailing the measures to be taken to monitor traffic speeds and to implement remedial actions should traffic speeds exceed the speed limits posted for the Works.
-The Speed Management Plan should be prepared in accordance with the guidance in Appendix A. - j) Include the following administrative items: - provision for participation of a senior member of the Contractor's Site personnel on any traffic coordination committee convened by the Principal - the names and contact details of the nominated out-of-hours representatives as specified in Clause 5.6.3 - the name of the Nominated Traffic Officer and evidence of the Nominated Traffic Officer's experience in compliance with the requirements of Table 5.2 (including RPEQ where required) - details of the Contractor's organisational structure for traffic management issues, including a list of the duties and responsibilities of each position nominated in that structure, and - include a schedule of TGS giving a general description of the relevant traffic arrangements and the TGS submission date for each arrangement.
-Each TGS shall be prepared and submitted as specified in Clause 6. - k) Provide the following information where independent inspection of the traffic management is required as specified in Clause 7: - name of the officer undertaking the inspection - the schedule of inspections, and - · description of the methodology for undertaking the inspections - Include a haul route assessment for the supply chain for major material movements to and from Site for the project, as specified in Clause 5.10 and if required by this clause, the Contractor shall include a Supply Chain Haul Route management strategy as a part of its Traffic Management Plan.
+- i) Include a Speed Management Plan detailing the measures to be taken to monitor traffic speeds and to implement remedial actions should traffic speeds exceed the speed limits posted for the works.
+The Speed Management Plan should be prepared in accordance with the guidance in Appendix A. - Also, include ancillary costs for the planning required for the integration of camera enforcement equipment, should all engineering treatments of the Speed Management Plan be exhausted.
+Appendix B provides guidance on enforcement processes and methods. - j) Include the following administrative items: - provision for participation of a senior member of the Contractor's site personnel on any traffic coordination committee convened by the Principal - the names and contact details of the nominated out-of-hours representatives as specified in Clause 5.6.3 - the name of the Nominated Traffic Officer and evidence of the Nominated Traffic Officer's experience in compliance with the requirements of Table 5.2 (including RPEQ where required) - details of the Contractor's organisational structure for traffic management issues, including a list of the duties and responsibilities of each position nominated in that structure, and

+- include a schedule of TGS giving a general description of the relevant traffic arrangements and the TGS submission date for each arrangement.
+Each TGS shall be prepared and submitted as specified in Clause 6. - k) Provide the following information where independent inspection of the traffic management is required as specified in Clause 7: - name of the officer undertaking the inspection - · the schedule of inspections, and - description of the methodology for undertaking the inspections - Include a haul route assessment for the supply chain for major material movements to and from site for the project, as specified in Clause 5.10 and if required by this clause, the Contractor shall include a Supply Chain Haul Route management strategy as a part of its Traffic Management Plan.